IBM-Cloud/idemix-issuer-verifier/README.md

 Ensure that you have an IBM Bluemix account and the capability to deploy applications to the IBM Bluemix environment.

-## Create two instances of the IBM Identity Mixer experimental service - one for issuance and one for verification:
+## I. Create two instances of the IBM Identity Mixer experimental service - one for issuance and one for verification:
 1. Login to IBM Bluemix.
 1. Click Use Services or APIs.
 1. Go to the Bluemix Labs catalog (you have to scroll down to the bottom ob the Bluemix catalog).